-Tutorial: Azure Active Directory integration with Blackboard Learn
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Blackboard Learn

-In this tutorial, you learn how to integrate Blackboard Learn with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate Blackboard Learn with Azure Active Directory (Azure AD).
 When you integrate Blackboard Learn with Azure AD, you can:

-- You can control in Azure AD who has access to Blackboard Learn
+- Control in Azure AD who has access to Blackboard Learn.

-- You can enable your users to automatically get signed-on to Blackboard Learn (Single Sign-On) with their Azure AD accounts
+- Enable your users to be automatically signed-in to Blackboard Learn with their Azure AD accounts.

-- A Blackboard Learn single sign-on enabled subscription
+- Blackboard Learn single sign-on (SSO) enabled subscription.

 To configure the integration of Blackboard Learn into Azure AD, you need to add Blackboard Learn from the gallery to your list of managed SaaS apps.